The Penthouse: War in Life: Cheon Seo-jin's family

 One of the primary antagonists of the series.
-Former husband and nemesis of Shim Su-ryeon, former lover of Na Ae-kyo, current husband of Cheon Seo-jin.
+Former husband and nemesis of Shim Su-ryeon, former lover of Na Ae-gyo, current husband of Cheon Seo-jin.
 He is the biological father of Joo Seok-hoon (Baek Seok-hoon); the stepfather of Ha Eun-byeol, Joo Seok-kyung and Min Seol-ah and the adoptive father of Joo Hye-in.
 As the chairman of J King Holding who rakes in money with every investment he makes, he only cares about making more.
 He is a cruel, greedy, sadistic, and manipulative control freak who will not hesitate to kill anyone who gets into his way.
 His goal is to build a luxury building called "Joo Dan-tae Village" in the Cheon-su district.
 He was responsible for the events of Su-ryeon's tragic past such as murdering her previous husband, separating her twin daughters away from her- one was switched with another child eventually abandoned while another believes the mother is the stepmother.